bbauska/Anti-Project2025/anti.md

   <li>✔ Deregulate cryptocurrency, exposing consumers to serious financial risk</li>
 </ul>

-Project 2025 proposes drastic, destabilizing changes to America’s financial regulatory functions that protect our markets and our consumers from shocks, volatility, and spiraling financial crises.
+<p>Project 2025 proposes drastic, destabilizing changes to America’s financial regulatory functions that
+protect our markets and our consumers from shocks, volatility, and spiraling financial crises.
 Project 2025’s plans, if implemented, would eliminate at worst, and compromise at best, the Federal Reserve’s indepence, hamstringing the Federal Reserve’s ability to set and maintain interest rates and to lend in the